Russian oligarchs' yachts seized in Europe, others harbouring in Maldives

 MALDIVES HAVEN?

-At least five superyachts owned by Russian billionaires appeared to have found temporary haven in the Maldives, a major luxury holiday destination.
+Meanwhile, at least five superyachts owned by Russian billionaires appeared to have found temporary haven in the Maldives, a luxury holiday destination.

-The United States said on Sunday it would take strict action to seize the property of sanctioned Russians.

-"This coming week we will launch a multilateral transatlantic task force to identify, hunt down, and freeze the assets of sanctioned Russian companies and oligarchs – their yachts, their mansions, and any other ill-gotten gains that we can find and freeze under the law," the White House said.

-(Reporting by Alasdair Pal in New Delhi, Tassilo Hummel in Paris, Madeline Chambers in Berlin, Mohamed Junayd and Reuters in Moscow Writing by Ingrid Melander Editing by Mark Heinrich)
+(Reporting by Reuters in New Delhi, Paris, Berlin, London, Moscow, Brussels and Barcelona, Writing by Ingrid Melander Editing by Mark Heinrich and Angus MacSwan)

 ((Alasdair.Pal@thomsonreuters.com; +91 114 954 8060; Reuters Messaging: alasdair.pal.reuters.com@reuters.net))